 Horns that grow straight indicate either a hormone imbalance or an intersex individual.

-There are no known zokex subspecies.
-However, there are several different Draconic species believed to be related zokex.
+There are no recognised zokex races.
+However, there are several different Draconic species believed to be related zokex that zokex consider their kin.

-Their closest relatives are the elhukek and the elusive grassland-wanderers, with several strange-looking outside territory zokex claiming to be the mixed children of these other dragons.
+Their closest relatives are the hillia and weatwor dragons, with several strange-looking outside territory zokex claiming to be the mixed children of these other dragons.

 Deformities and Disabilities